Bobe-Wang/ENNOID-Dual-Gate-Driver/README.md

-This repository is part of the open-source project: **Electric Vehicle Powertrain Equipment - EVPE**.
+This repository is part of the open-source project: **EVPE - Electric Vehicle Powertrain Equipment**.
 The **EVPE** project includes the development of the following components:

 - Battery Pack architecture (To do)
 - Battery management system (To do - Will be based on the work from Danny Bokma - DieBieMS)